Chris Lowe

-Biography
+Early life and education

-Christopher Sean Lowe was born and raised in Blackpool, Lancashire, and attended Arnold School.
+Christopher Sean Lowe was born and raised in Blackpool, Lancashire.
+He is the oldest of four siblings.
 His grandfather, Syd Flood, was a trombonist and a member of the comedy jazz troupe The Nitwits.
-His mother was a dancer, and his father, a sales representative, could play piano by ear.
-Lowe learned trombone and piano and was in the school orchestra and dance band.
-He studied music as an A-level subject.
+His mother was a dancer, and his father—a sales representative for the gas board—could play piano by ear.
+Lowe learned to play trombone and piano as a child.
+He attended Thames Primary School and went on to Arnold School, where he played in the school orchestra and dance band and studied music as an A-level subject.

 Lowe played trombone in a semi-professional seven-piece dance band named One Under the Eight that performed favourites like "Hello Dolly", "La Bamba" and "Moon River", and he joined the Musicians' Union with them.
 He was also in a local brass band, the Norman Memorial Youth Band, and briefly played keyboards with a school rock band called Stallion.

+One of the first records Lowe had as a child was "Baby Love" (1964) by Diana Ross and The Supremes.
+Entering his teenage years, he preferred listening to artists his grandparents enjoyed, like Dorothy Squires, Frank Sinatra, and Tom Jones, rather than the music that was popular with his peers at the time.
+Lowe became a fan of disco at the height of its popularity, around the time of Saturday Night Fever (1977).
+He worked as a glass collector at the Dixieland Showbar on Blackpool's Central Pier, where being part of the crowd during dance floor-fillers like "Oops Up Side Your Head" (1979) by the Gap Band made a strong impression on him.

-Lowe began studying architecture at the University of Liverpool in 1978 and received a Bachelor of Arts with Honours in 1981.
-During a work placement in 1981 at Michael Aukett Associates architectural practice in London, he designed a staircase for an industrial estate in Milton Keynes.
+Lowe was encouraged by his family to pursue a career in music, but he was concerned about job security and decided to become an architect instead, starting a course at the University of Liverpool in 1978.
+He had developed an interest in the subject as a child, designing imaginary houses during his family's frequent moves.
+He played trombone in the university orchestra for a term but did not enjoy it.
+In 1981, he completed the first part of his course and received a Bachelor of Arts with Honours.
+During a work placement that year at Michael Aukett Associates architectural practice in London, he designed a staircase for an industrial estate in Milton Keynes.
 It was at this time that he met Neil Tennant in Chelsea Record Centre, a hi-fi shop on King's Road in London.
 As their music career developed, Lowe continued his architecture course and earned a Bachelor of Architecture, but did not complete the final work requirement to qualify as an architect before he and Tennant committed full time to the Pet Shop Boys in 1985.